Unilever sales top estimates; may sell Ragu, SlimFast

 Lennar Corp , the second-largest U.S. homebuilder, reported a higher-than-expected quarterly profit as the housing market benefited from an improving job market and rising wages.

-LONDON Unilever (ULVR.L) (UNc.AS) said it may sell its underperforming Ragu pasta sauce and SlimFast brands as it reported higher-than-expected first-quarter sales on Thursday, led by strong sales in Northern Europe of personal and household cleaning products.
+LONDON Consumer goods maker Unilever (ULVR.L) (UNc.AS) reported higher-than-expected first-quarter underlying sales on Thursday, despite a later Easter holiday and a slowing in some emerging markets.

-The Anglo-Dutch maker of Ben & Jerry's ice cream, Dove soap and Lipton tea announced a strategic review of its North American pasta sauce business, which includes the market-leading Ragu brand, and the troubled SlimFast brand whose sales have tumbled in its biggest market, the United States.
+The Anglo-Dutch maker of Ben & Jerry's ice cream, Dove soap and Lipton tea also announced a strategic review of its North American pasta sauce business, which includes the Ragu brand, and the SlimFast brand.

-Unilever bought SlimFast for about $2.4 billion in 2000, when it was a leader in a burgeoning weight-loss market that has since struggled amid a lack of innovation and an economic downturn that also led Nestle NESN.VX to sell most of its Jennie Craig business.

 "It may lead to a disposal but it doesn't necessarily have to," Chief Financial Officer Jean Marc Huet said.
 "We're looking at all options."

-The review follows the sale of Skippy peanut butter and Wishbone salad dressings and marks the end of the reshaping of the US portfolio, Huet said on a conference call.
-Unilever has said it wants to focus more on higher-margin personal care products in higher-growth markets of Asia and Latin America.
+First-quarter revenue fell 6.3 percent to 11.4 billion euros ($15.8 billion), due to an 8.9 percent hit from currency exchange rates that was bigger than analysts had expected.

-In the first quarter, underlying sales, which exclude the impact of foreign exchange and acquisitions and disposals, rose 3.6 percent.
-That was down from growth of 4.1 percent in the fourth quarter but analysts had on average forecast growth of 3.3 percent.
+Underlying sales, which exclude the impact of foreign exchange and acquisitions and disposals, rose 3.6 percent.
+On that basis, analysts had on average forecast growth of 3.3 percent.

 Sales in emerging markets rose 6.6 percent, slower than the 8.4 percent growth in the fourth quarter but still greater than the overall market, which Huet said rose about 5 percent.